 - Conrad Makkah Executive Lounge and Al Mearaj Restaurant Review

-December is a busy period in Mecca since the weather is cooler, so room rates were initially around $400 per night.
+December is a busy period in Mecca since the weather is cooler.
+Room rates were initially around $400 per night.
 Thanks to the Hilton Winter Sale, we secured rates of $300 per night – a terrific value for an Arrival Miles redemption!
 While writing this review, it occurred to me that most of you will never get a chance to stay at the Conrad Makkah.
 Hopefully you’ll enjoy reading this review and get a feel for what it’s like.

 Uber from Jeddah Airport to the Conrad Makkah?

-While Uber services Jeddah’s airport, we would have had to take a cab to a different terminal in order to meet the driver in the designated spot.
-Instead, one of the Afghan luggage guys negotiated a rate of $90 with a Yemini driver we met outside.
+While Uber services Jeddah’s airport, passengers have to take a cab to a different terminal in order to meet the driver in the designated spot.
+One of the Afghan luggage guys negotiated a rate of $90 with a Yemini driver we met outside.
 Since UberXL fares were $140 each way, this was a bargain.

 Conrad Makkah Lobby

 The lobby at the Conrad Makkah was absolutely gorgeous.
 Really, if I wasn’t there for Umrah I would probably just sit in the lobby all day long and stare at my surroundings…before getting escorted off the premises.